juniperoserra/clop/README.md

 The legal configuration options are

-* __`errorProcessor`__: A function that will be called with two arguments: a string error ID and full error text instead of having errors reported to the console and the program terminated.
+* __`errorHandler`__: A function that will be called with two arguments: a string error ID and full error text instead of having errors reported to the console and the program terminated.
 If this option is specified but the value is empty or is not a function, the errors will be silently added to the programSpec as an `error` object with string fields `id` and `msg`.
 Silent erroring is primarily useful for testing.